-Welcome to the NASIG 2026 Conference.
-The conference will take place at University of Wisconsin-Madison’s Memorial.
-Union on June 2-4, 2026.
-Check out the Venue Map link below to locate conference spaces.
+Welcome to the NASIG 2026 Conference at the University of Wisconsin-Madison’s Memorial.
+Union.
+Use the Venue Map link below to locate conference spaces.
 The Registration Desk is on the 2nd floor by the Annex Room.
 Wifi logon instructions are available here.
 Note: If you are registered with eduroam at your home institution you can connect to wifi using eduroam.

 Sign up or log in to add sessions to your schedule and sync them to your phone or calendar.